 It has been worth every second, minute and hour that I have spent on healing her gut from within when I see her soft and radiant skin today.
 It has been worth every tear that I have shed when times were difficult and I questioned myself on the path that I had chosen to follow.
 It has been worth the effort that I had to put in to make the changes in our diet and lifestyle as product availability was poor initially and I struggled with finding the recipes for a different way of eating (gluten and dairy free).
 It has been worth it when I hear in her voice the delight of sharing her lunch with her friends in school, where her friends look forward to having the very same (gluten and dairy free, unprocessed foods) foods that she used to once eat alone.

 Healing a leaky gut

 It was a precious day for me last Thursday as her Functional Medicine pointed out in my daughter’s latest test reports of how her gut has healed slowly from being “leaky” and how this has resulted in her eczema coming under control.
-Her stool (GI Map) analysis showed that the her gut lining had healed to the extent that the protein called Zonulin was no longer present in high quantities as previously tested over the last couple of years.
-In other words the tight junction of the gut lining had healed to the extent that it no longer allowed any undigested foods, toxins, bacteria or yeast into the bloodstream and activate the immune system.
+Her stool (GI Map) analysis showed that her gut lining had healed to the extent that the protein called Zonulin was no longer present in high quantities as previously tested over the last couple of years.
+In other words, the tight junction of the gut lining had healed to the extent that it no longer any undigested foods, toxins, bacteria or yeast into the bloodstream and activate the immune system.
 This had helped calm down her immune system which had helped bring her eczema under control and allowed her to be pulled off her immunosuppressive medication.
-There were a few things that still needed to be taken care of as had showed up in her urine metabolite ONE test but every single marker had nonetheless showed improvement.
+There were a few things that still needed to be taken care of as had shown up in her urine metabolite ONE test but every single marker had nonetheless shown improvement.

 What had worked for us was a combination of lifestyle change and the right nutrition for her.
 Healing the gut from within also forms a part of the ancient healing traditions of Ayurveda as well as Traditional Chinese Medicine.